-- Evidence your start-up entity has received a qualified investment, qualified award, or grant from a qualified investor or qualified governmental entity, or other reliable and compelling evidence of the start-up entity’s substantial potential for rapid growth and job creation, as applicable
+- Evidence your start-up entity has received a qualified investment, qualified award, or grant from a qualified investor or qualified governmental entity, or other reliable and compelling evidence of the start-up entity’s substantial potential for rapid growth and job creation, as applicable; and

 If you are requesting re-parole, did you provide the following?

-- Evidence your entity continues to meet the definition of a start-up entity
+- Evidence your entity continues to meet the definition of a start-up entity; and

 - Evidence your qualifying U.S. start-up entity has:

 - Received at least $500,000 in qualifying investments, qualified government grants or awards, or a combination of such funding, during the initial parole period;